MASSACHUSETTS AND CONNECTICUT

 You may want to consider putting a portion of your estate into a trust.
 Trusts help to minimize estate taxes and your loved ones will likely be able to avoid the probate process before accessing the assets you have left for them.
 Setting up a trust can allow your family to avoid uncertainty, extra expenses, and potential arguments and then they can focus on the emotion of the traumatic moment.

-However, in order to set up a trust, you will need legal guidance from lawyers with the experience.
+However, in order to set up a trust, you will need legal guidance from lawyers with extensive experience like us.

 SPECIAL NEEDS PLANNING & SPECIAL NEEDS TRUSTS